easyCZ/IVR-CW2/README.md

 wb_differential_wheels_enable_encoders(TIME_STEP);
 ```

 Secondly, we retrieve the encoder values and convert them to the number of revolutions.
-The revolutions are then converted millimeters to be consistent with the rest of the units in the implementation.
+The revolutions are then converted to millimeters to be consistent with the rest of the units in the implementation.

 ```
 encoder_values = [wb_differential_wheels_get_left_encoder() wb_differential_wheels_get_right_encoder()];